sangtaeha/BLE-Mesh-Project/README.md

 <!-- DEMO -->
 ## Demo

-To see the detailed Provisioning demo, please see PrivisionCMD.txt
+To see the detailed Provisioning demo, please see ProvisioningCMD.txt

 <!-- ROADMAP -->
 ## Roadmap